developertown/frontend/react/cra-template/README.md

 - [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.
 - [User Guide](https://create-react-app.dev) – How to develop apps bootstrapped with Create React App.

+#### Note for Windows Users

+The template linter rules in this template are opinionated to support cross-platform development teams.
+We would suggest setting `core.autocrlf=false` in your git configuration, which will avoid having `git` convert line endings to `crlf` during local development.

+Additionally, `react-scripts` generates a file during installation that will automatically have Windows-style line-endings, and will cause the build to fail due to linter failure.
+After initial install, you will need to edit `src/react-app-env.d.ts` and change the line endings to be Unix-style (`\n`).